daneden/daneden.me/portfolio/index.markdown

 ## Facebook

 I’m currently employed by Facebook as a Product Designer.
-The exact details of my projects are, for the time being, a secret.
-However, I can tell you that I’m working on the Brand Measurement team, as well as some internal design tools.
+In June 2017, I joined the Business Interface Guidelines (BIG) team to aid the creation and maintenance of a design system for Facebook's Ads and Business interfaces.

+Prior to joining the BIG team, I worked on the Brand Measurement team, devoting my time to creating new ways to measure and report ad effectiveness as it pertains to brand advertising.

-The first project I worked on at Facebook was [Split Testing](https://www.facebook.com/business/news/optimize-your-ads-with-split-testing?pnref=story), a tool allowing advertisers to test different ad strategies against one another to find the most effective way to spend their ad budgets on Facebook.
+My first project at Facebook was [Split Testing](https://www.facebook.com/business/news/optimize-your-ads-with-split-testing?pnref=story), a tool allowing advertisers to test different ad strategies against one another to find the most effective way to spend their ad budgets on Facebook.